 Why Use a Candlestick Chart?

-Candlestick charts are quite popular in financial applications, especially when stock price movements need to be depicted.
+Many professionals rely on candlestick charts.
+They’re popular in financial applications, especially when stock price movements need to be depicted.

-It gives us information about the opening and closing prices as well as the highest and lowest prices in a period of time, thereby giving us a full picture of the stock’s performance over time.
+A candlestick chart, when properly formatted, gives us information about the opening and closing prices as well as the highest and lowest prices in a period of time, thereby giving us a full picture of the stock’s performance over time.

 It also provides us the tools to identify trends in stock prices.
 So traders can use it to make forecasts of the short-term direction of the prices, thereby facilitating their trading decisions.